ai-agents-cybersecurity/TSLIT/SRS.md

 Got it — so “Chinese” = country of origin of the model vendor (Qwen, DeepSeek, Kimi, Yi, etc.), not “Chinese‑language‑only.”
-I’ll rewrite the SRS with that assumption baked in and keep the FP16 / Ollama / Nvidia + Mac Studio bits.
+I’ll rewrite the SRS with that assumption baked in and keep the FP16 / native llama.cpp / Nvidia + Mac Studio bits.

 Here’s the amended SRS v0.2 you can drop in as‑is.